 Next, you’ll need to plan out what kind of equipment you need.
 If you’re transitioning an existing brand into a dark kitchen space, this will be easy.
 All amenities like sinks, dry, cold & frozen storage, ventilation and more as well as services like WiFi, security, and cleaning can be provided by the operator.
 Other and more specialised equipment can easily be moved in and set up.

 The last step should be to organise all our staff, licenses, suppliers, and insurance.
 Chef Collective is more than happy to help out with these steps.
 Our team will organise all the licensing and insurance necessary as well as help you grow your brand.
 This way, you can move into your new dark kitchen space and get it up and running within weeks – not months.

-Spend time to plan your food and menu
+3 – Spend time planning your food and menu

 With everything else that needs to be done, it’s easy to forget about the most important part of your dark kitchen – the food you’re going to cook.
 You should have already taken into account the buying habits of your new pool of hungry customers near your dark kitchen, but you’ll still want to price and design your menu and food accordingly to find that sweet spot for the most profitability.

 Additionally, it’s vital that you work out a packaging system so that all our food arrives both hot (if the dish is hot) and fresh at your customer’s door.
 Noodle dishes, for example, should be separated from any soup or broth to maintain flavour and texture, while plastic packaging could make some food unpleasantly soggy.
 Plastic packaging is also, of course, bad for the environment and is best avoided – especially in today’s environmentally-centric consumer mindset.